 The majority of the risks that the Company faces arise through the business that it has reinsured from its fellow Group subsidiaries.
 The types of risk to which the Company is exposed are market risk including credit risk, life underwriting, non-life underwriting and health underwriting, counterparty and operational risks.
-The effect of the amendment to the quota share reinsurance treaty with UK L&P has been included in the calculation of the Solvency Capital Requirement (SCR).
-The SCR has decreased during the year, primarily due to the amendments to the UK L&P reinsurance arrangements which reduce the Company's market and life underwriting exposure.

-The primary basis used by the Company to measure risks is the SCR which is calculated as Solvency II Own Funds at risk in a 1-in-200 year loss event over a 1-year time horizon.
+The primary basis used by the Company to measure risks is the Solvency Capital Requirement (SCR) which is calculated as Solvency II Own Funds at risk in a 1-in-200 year loss event over a 1-year time horizon.